Vaccinations & Worming

 Distemper is an extremely contagious and often fatal viral disease.
 Over 50% of dogs and 80% of puppies that contract the virus die from it.
 It is an airborne infection that can be transmitted with or without direct contact with an infected dog through mucous, urine and feces.
 Some of the symptoms include squinting, congestion of the eyes, puss from the eyes, weight loss, coughing, vomiting, nasal discharge and diarrhea.
 All dogs adopted from Shaw PBR have received a distemper vaccination.

 Parvo attacks the intestinal tract, white blood cells and heart muscle.
 Signs of infection are depression, loss of appetite, vomiting, severe diarrhea, fever and sometimes kennel cough symptoms.
 The illness is contracted through contact with the infected feces of another dog.
 This is why you must NOT take your puppy out to public places where other dogs have been until he has completed his vaccine series against the disease.
 All puppies and adult dogs at Shaw PBR have been vaccinated against Parvo.
 However, if you adopt a puppy, they may require additional boosters to complete the vaccination series.

 Your dog’s vaccination and worming history will be given to you.
-All dogs have been vaccinated for Distemper, canine Hepatitis, Leptospirosis, Parainfluenza, Parvo, and Bordetella (Solo-jec 7 or 9).
-Rabies vaccinations are only given if the dog is old enough to receive this vaccination.
+All dogs have been vaccinated for Distemper, Hepatitis, Leptospirosis, Parainfluenza, Parvo, and Bordetella.
+Rabies vaccinations given to all dogs over 4 months of age.

-Adult dogs are vaccinated once a year, while puppies may be vaccinated starting at 5 weeks of age (if they have been with their mother) and should be given boosters every 3-4 weeks until they are received a total of 4 vaccinations.
+Adult dogs are vaccinated once a year; while puppies may be vaccinated starting at 5 weeks of age (if they have been with their mother) and should be given boosters every 3-4 weeks until they have received a total of 4 vaccinations.